MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 ## Instructions

-### Exercise 1: Prepare for Azure AD-based Conditional Access for Windows Virtual Desktop
+### Exercise 1: Prepare for Azure AD-based Conditional Access for Azure Virtual Desktop

 The main tasks for this exercise are as follows: